ElusiveMind/probo-docker/README.md

 A complete set of changes can be found in the CHANGELOG.md file located in the same directory as this README.md file.
 Please see that for a complete list of changes since the inception of this project if needed.

 v.11 - January 8, 2018
   - Modified forked probo to provide only data we need to Drupal.
+Data pushed to Rest API (Drupal) if configured.

 v.10 - January 7, 2018
   - Optimization of container by removing unnecessary packages from being installed